rafaelpiresm/PlxChallenge/README.md

 # PlxChallenge
-A simple Machine Learning challenge!
+A simple Machine Learning challenge, using Apache Spark and MLLIB